AdivonSlav/wordsmith-clients/README.md

 flutter pub get -C wordsmith_mobile
 ```

+Check out the .example.env file for both the mobile and desktop client.
+Make the necessary changes and rename it to .env (otherwise the app will crash on startup)

 To run a client, change into the respective directory (admin_panel or mobile) and run the following
 ```bash
 flutter run # Debug mode